sdtalley/sn-chapter-management/README.md

 # SN Chapter Management

 A web application for managing chapter operations through integration with Blackbaud SKY API.
-This application provides a streamlined interface for chapter administrators and members to access essential chapter management functions.
+This single page application provides a streamlined interface for chapter administrators and members to access essential chapter management functions.

 ## Features